sourcegraph/about/handbook/product/design/design_process.md

 ### Metrics collection

 - The definition of success for a project should be defined in each project's RFC or Product Document.
 This definition should include events which can be collected and measured to evaluate outcomes.
-- The locations and interaction moments where these metrics will be collected often must be defined within design files.
+- The locations and interaction moments where these events will be collected often must be defined within design files.
 - To define a metric, designers should use a [metric card](https://www.figma.com/file/8qNcDzOXLj1hcOM76WDPN9/%F0%9F%9B%A0Project-Tools?node-id=2597%3A6172) from the [project tools](https://www.figma.com/file/8qNcDzOXLj1hcOM76WDPN9/%F0%9F%9B%A0Project-Tools?node-id=0%3A1&viewport=-1298%2C3150%2C1) library.
 These cards help standardize the names and description of metrics across the product.
 - A metric's name is defined in the following format:
   - Project_Segment_INDEX-NUM_StageName